Academany/fabzero/program/basic/doc.md

 ## Writing documentation in markdown

 Even though the final format of the documentation will be a webpage, ~~you will not write~~ I do not recommend you to write HTML code.
-There is a rising tendence to write documentation in **markdown** format.
+There is a rising tendency to write documentation in **markdown** format.
 This is an example of documentation written in HTML code.
 It complex to write because there are all these tags that you have to open and remember to close like:

 ```html
 <h1>This is the title</h1>